mikhayloviga-debug/project-finance-gas-station/README.md

-# Gas Station Investment Analysis — Full Project Finance Model
+# Gas Station Investment Analysis - Full model with debt

 ## Overview
 This repository contains a Python-based project finance model for a greenfield gas station in Saint Petersburg.